What Happens To Premium Bonds When Somebody Dies

 What Happens to Your Premium Bonds After You Pass Away? - A Guide to Understanding Your Options

 Have you ever wondered what happens to your premium bonds after you pass away?
-Premium bonds are a popular savings product, and the idea of what happens to them after you pass away can be a tricky one to wrap your head around.
+Premium bonds are a popular savings product, and knowing what happens to them after you pass away can be a tricky one to wrap your head around.

 Introduction to Premium Bonds